galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_01/index.md

 ---
 autotoc: true
-pagetitle: It, ', s a new year in the Galaxy, !
+title: It, ', s a new year in the Galaxy, !
 ---